1. How can I get to know the other users?

 - Write a headline

 - Choose a tag or tags that are most relevant to your topic.
-You can find the list of topics on the top
+You can find the available tags at What are tags and how to use them? - #3

 Yes, your video can be played directly on a forum post if it is available via a weblink.
 In other words, the